Previous chapter | Index | Next chapter

 This one in particular kept him laughing through the cold days of hunting.

-Wei Wuxian wrapped rice and bread in cloth every morning when he left through the hole in the washing room.
+Wei Wuxian wrapped rice, dried meat, and bread in cloth every morning when he left through the hole in the washing room.
 A-Ying was there with him each time, delighted by his rule-breaking, and he made sure to pat her head and promise to return by nightfall.

 At least the disciples were allowed to write to their families.
 The servant in charge of carrying their letters only came by the campsites, so Wei Wuxian could not write, but he was certain that Jiang Cheng related to his mother all the wrongs done to them.
 Jiang Yanli must try to make light of her own plight.
 She had grown thinner and paler in the days since their arrival in Qishan; this, more than anything else, made Wei Wuxian want to strike Wen Chao’s smug face.